 - Don’t Overdress Your Baby!
 Though it may be cold, in the UK the weather generally isn’t Arctic and a baby held close to your body with their extremities protected isn’t going to suffer from exposure to the cold.
 Some babies (and adults) get hotter than others and so do let yourself take off layers if you feel that your baby is too warm.
 We’ve had babies arrive at the sling library in December dressed in just a vest and nappy, but perfectly snug under 3 layers of wrap and their Mum’s coat!

 Do I need a purpose made cover or babywearing coat?
 What are the options available?
 Can I make something myself?

 Now this is a whole new topic by itself!
 In our thoughts above we’ve not assumed any particular coat or cover as there are so many options out there.
 In short; no, you don’t need a specially made coat or cover, but you may find that there’s a product that makes you and your baby much more comfortable for wintery carrying.
 There are even clever inserts to fit your existing coat or jacket, and various DIY solutions that might work for you too!

-If you’ve got any questions about getting the most out of slings and carriers in different weather conditions, get in touch by emailing email@example.com or pop along to a drop-in Open Session and we’ll be happy to help! xx
+If you’ve got any questions about getting the most out of slings and carriers in different weather conditions, get in touch by emailing email@example.com or pop along to a Workshop or Private Consultation and we’ll be happy to help! xx